 Individual arrival by car to Trogir or by plane to Split airport, which is about 3mi./ 5 km away from the harbor of Trogir.
 After check in on the motor yacht between 2 and 2:30 pm the first cruise starts about 3 pm from Trogir to Hvar Island.
 Stari Grad is the second largest settlement on the Island of Hvar and well known for its important harbour.
 Overnight stay in Stari Grad.

-Today’s first cycle tour leads us along the almost traffic free pass road through nicely set small villages. lunch to Stari Grad and cruise to the island of Hvar with its same-named capital.
-We visit the magnificent Renaissance Square and enjoy the view up to the Spanish Fortress situated high above the city.
-We hop on board again and cross over to Vis Island at about 6 pm.
+After breakfast we set off on a bike tour from Stari Grad to the capital city of Hvar.
+We will have plenty of time on arrival to visit the magnificent Renaissance Square of Hvar town and enjoy the view up to the Spanish Fortress situated high above the city.
+Back on board again and cross over to Vis Island.
 Overnight stay on Vis.

 Vis is the furthermost island from mainland Croatia.
 A Greek colony called Issa has been on the island 2,300 years ago.
 Due to its strategic location it was a military zone until 1995 and prohibited for foreign tourists.
 Today we have the opportunity to explore the lovely island by bicycle.
 After cycling the boat takes us to the Island of Korcula.
 Overnight stay in Vela Luka.

 Today we discover the island of Korcula by bicycle and enjoy our lunch break in one of the local restaurants.
 The calmness and remoteness of the vast vegetation and cypress gardens have given the shape to the probably most beautiful Dalmatian island.
 Our cycle tour leads us via the village of Blato, like Rome build on seven hills, along a pass road across Pupnat bay and finally to Korcula town, where we have time to take a walk through the wonderful old town with its narrow “fishbone like” alleys.
 We stay overnight in Korcula town.